Epidemic Spreading with External Agents: Model for Epidemics with External Agents

-\begin{itemize} \item {\em Intrinsic infection:} Initially, at $t = 0$, all nodes are healthy, except for a single node (node 1, say) that is infected.
-Once any node is infected, it always remains infected, and infects each of its neighbouring (w.r.t. $G$) healthy nodes at random times, independent and exponentially distributed with mean $1$.
-We term this form of spread as infection via \emph{basic} contact. \item {\em External infection:} At time $t$, in addition to being infected by its neighbours in $G$, each node $i$ is susceptible to an \emph{external infection} (or alternately, a \emph{long-range contact}) with an exponential infection-rate $L_i(t)$.
-The external infection-rate vector $\bar{L}(t) \equiv (L_i(t))_{i \in V}$ can vary with time $t$ and can depend on the state of the network $S(t)$ \end{itemize} We note here that the dependence of the external infection rate $\bar{L}(t)$ on the network state allows us to model the propagation of infection through a wide range of external infection processes transcending the structure of the underlying network ($G$).
-For instance, \begin{enumerate} \item $\bar{L}(t) = 0$ represents infection occurring only through edges of the underlying graph (the standard \emph{contact process}). \item Well-known studies by Kleinberg \cite{marngu04:kleinberg} and Watts-Strogatz \cite{wattstro98:smallworld} show that adding a few fixed \emph{long-range} edges onto structured networks can dramatically reduce routing time and diameter.
-The above long-range contact model captures the dynamics of infection spreading with $L$ such additional edges, say, by letting $L_i(t)$ be the number of long-range edges incident on node $i$ that have an infected node at the other end at time $t$. \item Long-range edges over the underlying graph, instead of being drawn in a \emph{static} manner, can be \emph{dynamically} added and deleted as time progresses.
-For instance, infected nodes can ``throw out'' fresh sets of long-range edges at certain times --this corresponds to choosing fresh sets of long-range infection targets depending on network state or other parameters. \item Moving beyond long-range structures, the external infection vector can also be used to model ``virtual mobility''; the external infection could be caused by one or several mobile agents, whose position is unconstrained by the graph, and which thus spread infection to various parts of the network with corresponding rates $\bar{L}(t)$. \item At an even more abstract level, the external agent can be viewed as an external information source with \emph{bandwidth} $||\bar{L}(t)||_1$, which can share its bandwidth across nodes of the graph.
-Such a model can be used to design optimal spreading processes for viral advertising, spread of software updates, etc. \end{enumerate}
+\begin{itemize} \item {\em Intrinsic infection:} This follows the standard SI dynamics or first-passage percolation process \cite{Kesten03}.
+Initially, at $t = 0$, all nodes are healthy, except for a single infected node (that can be arbitrarily chosen).
+Once a node is infected, \emph{it always remains infected}, and infects each of its neighboring susceptible nodes at independent random times which are exponentially distributed with mean $1$. \item {\em External infection:} At time $t$, in addition to being infected by its neighbors in $G$, each node $i$ is susceptible to an \emph{external infection} with an exponential infection-rate $L_i(t)$.
+The external infection-rate vector $\bar{L}(t) \equiv (L_i(t))_{i \in V}$ can vary with time $t$ and can depend on the state of the network $S(t)$. \end{itemize} The dependence of the external-infection rate $\bar{L}(t)$ on the network state allows us to model a wide range of external infection processes transcending the structure of the underlying network ($G$).
+For instance: \begin{enumerate} \item $\bar{L}(t) = 0$ represents infection occurring only through edges of the underlying graph (the standard \emph{SI dynamics or first-passage percolation process}). \item Small-world networks: Both Kleinberg \cite{marngu04:kleinberg} and also Watts-Strogatz \cite{wattstro98:smallworld} show that adding a few fixed \emph{long-range} edges onto structured networks can dramatically reduce routing time and diameter.
+Our model captures the dynamics of infection spreading with $L$ such additional edges, say, by letting $L_i(t)$ be the number of long-range edges incident on node $i$ that have an infected node at the other end at time $t$. \item Long-range edges over the underlying graph, instead of being drawn in a \emph{static} manner, can be \emph{dynamically} added and deleted as time progresses.
+For instance, infected nodes can ``throw out'' fresh sets of long-range edges at certain times -- this corresponds to choosing fresh sets of long-range infection targets depending on network state or other parameters. \item Moving beyond long-range structures, the external infection vector can also be used to model `virtual mobility'; the external infection could be caused by one or several mobile agents, whose position is unconstrained by the graph, and which thus spread infection to various parts of the network with corresponding rates $\bar{L}(t)$. \item At an even more abstract level, the external agent can be viewed as an external information source with \emph{bandwidth} $L(t)$, which it can share across nodes of the graph.
+This can be used to design optimal processes for viral advertising, spread of software updates, etc. \end{enumerate}